MicrosoftDocs/sql-docs/docs/sql-server/install/instance-configuration.md

 [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] supports multiple instances of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] on a single server or processor, but only one instance can be the default instance.
 All others must be named instances.
 A computer can run multiple instances of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] concurrently, and each instance runs independently of the other instances.

- For more information, see [Maximum Capacity Specifications for SQL Server](../maximum-capacity-specifications-for-sql-server.md).
+ For more information, see [Maximum capacity specifications for SQL Server](../maximum-capacity-specifications-for-sql-server.md).

 ### Options